mrKJames/pre_work/readme.md

 - Never copy and paste in the terminal!

 ### Directories at the root level:
-Once you have learned enough terminal to be dangerous, make the following file structure:
+Create the following file structure in a dir on your desktop called year_one_ibcs.
+Make the following file structure at your year_one_ibcs root level:
 - unit_0
 - unit_1
 - unit_2